gregorterrill/d6/README.md

 # PipQuest

-> A retro adventure by Gregor Terrill
+> A Retro Adventure by Gregor Terrill

+## Game Info

+Play the game [here](http://pipquest.gregorterrill.com) (WebKit browsers only).

+Read more about it on [my blog](http://www.gregorterrill.com/blog/2017/pipquest-a-vue-experiment).

 ## Build Setup